empiricaly/empirica/README.md

 ## Experiment development

-Empirica was built with the experiement developer in mind.
-The `core` of Empirica has been seperated from the `experiment`.
+Empirica was built with the experiment developer in mind.
+The `core` of Empirica has been separated from the `experiment`.
 The folder structure reflects this organization method.

 To develop a new game, you will only be interested in a couple of folders: